11 Days Of Amazing For All

-The NAF supports thousands of artists each year, drawing hordes of spectators from around the country.
-Many Joburgers make the yearly pilgrimage to Makhanda to see the very best in theatre, dance, music and visual art.
-The usually quiet town of Makhanda is turned into a bustling arts hub, as the festival culminates in a spectacular parade presented by city locals, many of whom rely on the festival to make ends meet.
-Similarly, hard-working artists depend on the festival to generate an income through selling tickets, getting their work seen and talked about locally and internationally, and networking with their peers.
+The National Arts Festival supports thousands of artists each year, drawing hordes of spectators from around the country, including eager Joburgers who make the 969 km pilgrimage to Makhanda to see the very best in theatre, dance, music and visual art.
+Over the 11 days of the festival, the usually quiet town of Makhanda is turned into a bustling arts hub.
+The festival culminates in a spectacular parade presented by city locals, many of whom rely on tourism to make ends meet.
+Similarly, hard-working artists depend on the festival to generate an income through selling tickets, getting their work seen and talked about locally and internationally and networking with their peers.

 View this post on Instagram